13 Clever Starbucks Hacks That Can Save You Big Money

 Your mother, your financial advisor, your best friend and the lady you sit next to on your daily bus commute have all said pretty much the same thing every time they see you with a Starbucks cup in hand.

 “You know, you could save so much money if you would just quit buying that expensive coffee.”
 And if they don’t say it?
-They imply it with that judgmental look.
+They probably thought it.

-Well, maybe you can have your coffee and save money, too.
-Besides, Starbucks isn’t only about the coffee — or a million other variations of coffee — It’s a place to meet friends, be alone but not feel alone, go for a walk, work, avoid drinking alcohol and celebrate or commiserate.
+Maybe you can have your coffee and save money, too with some handy Starbucks hacks.
+Besides, going to Starbucks isn’t just about the coffee — or a million other variations of coffee.
+It’s a place to meet friends, be alone but not feel alone, work, avoid drinking alcohol, and celebrate or commiserate.

 13 Ways to Save Money at Starbucks

-Clearly, cutting Starbucks out of your life isn’t always as easy as just switching to home-brewed coffee.
-So, here are 13 clever ways to save money at Starbucks so you can keep it in your life.
+Clearly, cutting Starbucks out of your routine isn’t always as easy as just switching to home-brewed coffee.
+So, here are 13 clever Starbucks hacks to help you save money and keep it in your life.

 1. Join Starbucks Rewards

-Join Starbucks Rewards to start getting free drinks.
+Once you’ve joined Starbucks Rewards, you can earn free drinks with enough stars.
 You earn one star for every dollar you spend if you pay as you go with cash or a debit or credit card.
 Pay on a preloaded digital Starbucks Card on the app and get two stars per $1 spent.

-(You get extra perks from partners, too, such as Delta SkyMiles when you link your accounts.
-However, here at Penny Hoarder, we’re not a fan of too many rewards credit cards.)
+(You get extra perks from partners, too, such as Delta SkyMiles when you link your accounts.)

-That means spending $100 to $200 depending on how you pay and if you use double-star days to your advantage.
-Yes, that’s a good chunk of change to spend to get a reward, so remember that it’s pretty easy to rack up a bill at Starbucks without even realizing it.
-Still, you do get to enjoy a free drink on your birthday.
+Without any bonus offers, you may end up spending $100 to $200 before you get enough points for a free drink (depending on how you pay and if you use double-star days to your advantage).
+That’s a good chunk of change to spend just to get a free drink reward, so it may not be worth it to some people.
+If nothing else, you do get to enjoy a free drink on your birthday with Starbucks Rewards.

-Use CardCookie, Raise and other discount gift card sites to stretch your coffee dollars further.
+One of our favorite Starbucks hacks is to use discounted gift cards to buy coffee.
+CardCookieGCX and other discount gift card sites can help you stretch your coffee dollars further.
 Buy a gift card for less than its face value, and you’ll get more for your money at Starbucks.

-As of the time of this article, CardCookie is out of Starbucks gift cards, but you can sign up for their email list and get notifications when they’re back in stock.
-Raise has them in stock now for a maximum of 2.6% off — that’ll save you $1.26 on a $50 gift card.
+CardCookie can run out of Starbucks gift cards, but you can sign up for their email list and get notifications when they’re back in stock.
+GCX has them in stock now for a maximum of 4% off — that’ll save you $2 on a $50 gift card.

-Order a Venti latte and divide it into two Grande cups when grabbing a drink with a friend.
-You’re basically getting two Grande coffees for around $2.07 each instead of $4.15 each.
+This Starbucks hack involves a steady hand.
+Try ordering a Venti latte and divide it into two Tall cups when grabbing a drink with a friend.
+You’re basically getting two Tall coffees for around $2.72 each instead of $4.45 each.
 Some stores will ask you to pay extra for the additional cup (25 or 50 cents), but you’ll still come out ahead.
-No one wants to go to Starbucks?
+Don’t know anyone who wants to go to Starbucks with you?
 Bring your own insulated cup for a second hot coffee later.

-Instead of the frappuccinos or mochas with all the fixings, you can achieve a similar taste with something that costs less.
-Try a drip coffee with syrup and add free milk and sweetener from the condiment bar.
+Instead of the more elaborate drinks, you can achieve a similar taste with something that costs less.
+Try a drip coffee with syrup and add your own milk and sweetener.

 You can make your drink even cheaper by asking for whipped cream instead of syrup.
 Any drink is sweeter and more fun with a dollop of whipped cream, which is free.